-The author is a biology undergraduate.
+The author is a biology graduate.
 To contact me, send a message to any email address at this domain (except "info", which gets too much spam).

 Articles behind a paywall are accessible for free from some universities and libraries.
 In any case, you can usually get at least an abstract.

 - Ahlberg PE, Clack JA, Luksevics E, Blom H, Zupins I (2008) Ventastega curonica and the origin of tetrapod morphology.
 Nature 453(7199): 1199–1204 (paywall, figures).

 - Anderson JS, Reisz RR, Scott D, Frobisch NB, Sumida SS (2008) A stem batrachian from the Early Permian of Texas and the origin of frogs and salamanders.
 Nature 453(7194): 515-518 (paywall, figures).

 - Apesteguia S, Hussam Z (2006) A Cretaceous terrestrial snake with robust hindlimbs and a sacrum.
 Nature 440(7087): 1037-1040 (paywall, figures).